camunda/camunda-docs-manual/content/update/minor/71-to-72/index.md

 * `camunda-ejb-client`
 * ...

 There are no new mandatory dependencies.
-That means, upgrading the version should suffice to migrate a process application in terms of dependencies.
+That means, updating the version should suffice to migrate a process application in terms of dependencies.

 # Application with Embedded Process Engine